Himanshu369/Devops-Assignment-Bytelearn/README.md

 # byteassignment
-Flask Api app with returns an string.
+Flask Api app which returns an string.